bcgov/EDUC-ECAS/README.md

 Repository Map
 --------------
-- **Docker**: Docker compose and manage.sh scripts
+- **docker**: Docker compose and manage.sh scripts
-- **Jenkins**: Jenkins configuration data
+- **jenkins**: Jenkins configuration data
 - **openshift**: [OpenShift templates](openshift/templates/README.md)
-- **Sonar-runner**: The component that gets configured to run within SonarQube
+- **sonar-runner**: The component that gets configured to run within SonarQube
 - **web-app**: The Laravel Application
 - **web-api**: The .NET Core API layer to Dynamics

 ## Requirements

-* Vue.js (V 2.5)
+- Vue.js (V 2.5)
-* Laravel Framework (V 5.8)
+- Laravel Framework (V 5.8)
-* PHP (V 7.1)
+- PHP (V 7.1)
-* .NET (Core V 2.1)
+- .NET (Core V 2.1)
-* OpenShift cluster administered by the “CSI Lab”
+- OpenShift cluster administered by the “CSI Lab”
-* Vue.js files require processing by npm to convert their ECMAscript into vanilla javascript suitable for most browsers.
+- Vue.js files require processing by npm to convert their ECMAscript into vanilla javascript suitable for most browsers.
 This is currently done manually by the developer and is not built into the automatic deploy process in OpenShift.

 ## Project Status